+'''

-sudo -u www-data php occ maintenance:singleuser --on sudo -u www-data php occ encryption:disable
+sudo -u www-data php occ encryption:disable

+'''

 Take it out of single-user mode when you are finished, by using the following command:

 You may only disable encryption by using the occ Encryption Commands.
 Make sure you have backups of all encryption keys, including those for all your users if user key encryption was selected.